oracle/graal/substratevm/HostedvsRuntimeOptions.md

 `MethodFilter` and the options to specify file names and ports for the dump handlers.

-Example that dumps Graal graphs of the boot image generator: `-H:Dump= -H:MethodFilter=ClassName.MethodName`.
+Example that dumps Graal graphs of the image generator: `-H:Dump= -H:MethodFilter=ClassName.MethodName`.

 Example that dumps Graal graphs at run time: specify the dump flags at runtime with `-XX:Dump= -XX:MethodFilter=ClassName.MethodName`.

 ### Debug Options
 These options enable additional checks in the generated executable to help with debugging.

-* `-H:[+|-]HostedAssertions`
+* `-J-ea` `-J-esa`

-  Enable or disable Java assert statements in the boot image generator.
+  Enables Java assert (and system assertion) statements in the image generator.
-This flag is translated to either `-ea -esa` or `-da -dsa` for the HotSpot VM.
-* `-H:[+|-]RuntimeAssertions`
-  Enable or disable Java assert statements at run time.
+* `-da[:[packagename]...|:classname]` `-ea[:[packagename]...|:classname]` `-dsa` `-esa`

+  Enable or disable Java assert statements in the generated image.
+With the packagename argument ending in `...`, the option disables/enables assertions in the specified package and any subpackages.
+If the argument is simply `...`, then the option disables/enables assertions in the unnamed package.
 * `-H:TempDirectory=FileSystemPath`

-  Directory for temporary files generated during boot image generation.
-If this option is specified, the temporary files are not deleted so that you can inspect them after boot image generation.
+  Directory for temporary files generated during image generation.
+If this option is specified, the temporary files are not deleted so that you can inspect them after image generation.

 ### Garbage Collection Options